Available resources

 Machines in the cluster are classified into compute nodes and network nodes, as described in cluster overview.
 The resource sharing policy is different for the two.

-The Edgecore Wedge100BF-32X switches available in the cluster feature on board:
+The Edgecore Wedge100BF-32X switches available in the cluster feature:

 A tenant willing to deploy and test its P4 code on SUP4RNET Tofino switches, must first reserve its own slot through a dedicated dashboard.